Master of Science: Egypt

-The Master of Science (M.Sc.) is an academic degree for post-graduate candidates or researchers, it usually takes from 4 to 7 years after passing the Bachelor of Science (B.Sc.) degree.
+The Master of Science (MSc) is an academic degree for post-graduate candidates or researchers, it usually takes from 4 to 7 years after passing the Bachelor of Science (BSc) degree.
 Master programs are awarded in many sciences in the Egyptian Universities.
 A completion of the degree requires finishing a pre-master studies followed by a scientific thesis or research.
-All M.Sc. degree holders are allowable to take a step forward in the academic track to get the PhD degree.
+All MSc degree holders are allowable to take a step forward in the academic track to get the PhD degree.

 Finland

 Like all EU member states, Finland follows the Bologna Process.
-The Master of Science (M.Sc.) academic degree usually follows the Bachelor of Science (B.Sc.) studies which typically last five years.
+The Master of Science (MSc) academic degree usually follows the Bachelor of Science (BSc) studies which typically last five years.
 For the completion of both the bachelor and the master studies the student must accumulate a total of 300 ECTS credits, thus most Masters programs are two-year programs with 120 credits.
 The completion of a scientific thesis is required.

 Germany

 Like all EU member states, Germany follows the Bologna Process.
-The Master of Science (M.Sc.) academic degree replaces the once common Diplom or Magister programs that typically lasted four to five years.
+The Master of Science (MSc) academic degree replaces the once common Diplom or Magister programs that typically lasted four to five years.
 It is awarded in science-related studies with a high percentage of mathematics.
 For the completion the student must accumulate 300 ECTS Credits, thus most Masters programs are two-year programs with 120 credits.
 The completion of a scientific thesis is required.